microsoft/azure-pipelines-agent/docs/preview/yamlgettingstarted-stages.md

 ## Manual start for stages

 You can specify start type for a stage.
 If not specified, they are automatically started by default.
-Stages that are manually started can be represented as `startType: manual`.
+Stages that are manually started can be represented as `trigger: none`.

-Example of a stage (production) that is started manually after the dependencies are met.
+Example of a stage (production) that is triggered with resource filter after the dependencies are met.

 ```yaml
 stages: